-The birth rate is the main driver behind the decrease in demand for school places, leading to some schools across the borough having a higher level of surplus school places.
-This can have a negative impact on school finances as schools are funded on a per pupil basis and unfilled places mean that schools will get less funding which could affect the quality of education as schools might have to reduce staff and resource.

-- 4.4.1 Some primary schools in Croydon are already struggling to balance budgets due to a combination of factors including inflationary price increases. - 4.4.2 The government has provided local authorities with additional funding in 2023 to 2024 financial year to support individual schools that find themselves in particular financial difficulties.
+- 4.4.1 The birth rate is the main driver behind the decrease in demand for school places, leading to some school across the borough having a higher level of surplus school places.
+This can have a negative impact on school's finance as schools are funded on a per pupil basis and unfilled places mean that schools will get less funding which could affect the quality of education as schools might have to reduce staff and resource. - 4.4.2 The majority of school revenue funding is allocated on a per pupil basis.
+Therefore, any decrease in pupil numbers will reduce the funding a school receives.
+Some primary schools in Croydon are already struggling to balance budgets due to a combination of factors including inflationary price increases. - 4.4.3 The government has provided local authorities with additional funding in 2023 to 2024 financial year to support individual schools that find themselves in particular financial difficulties.
 Croydon will receive an additional DSG allocation of £264,529.05 to support schools in financial difficulty.

-Governance processes are in place to try to prevent any schools moving into a deficit position.
-Where this does happen, work takes place with schools to develop action plans which outline how they will move out of a deficit.
-In the event of a maintained school closing with a deficit, this falls to the Council.
-As was the case in the closure of St Andrew's High School and Virgo Fidelis RC Secondary Schools. - 4.4.3 To allow for unexpected in-year growth in demand and parental choice and provide some leeway in case the projections underestimate the actual level of demand, the Council aim to allow between 5% and 10% surplus places across the borough, with the higher percentage in areas of planned housing developments. - 4.4.4 Managing Surplus School Places
+4.4.4 To allow for unexpected in-year growth in demand and parental choice and provide some leeway in case the projections underestimate the actual level of demand, the Council aim to allow between 5% and 10% surplus places across the borough, with the higher percentage in areas of planned housing developments.

+4.4.5 Managing Surplus School Places

 There is a high level of surplus primary school places, however, some planning areas and schools are more affected than others.
 A high level of surplus places can lead to financial and organisational inefficiency for schools.
 This could affect the quality of education as schools might have to reduce staff, resource, and overheads.
-Since the last report to Cabinet in January 2023, three primary schools and one secondary school have reduced their PAN by 1 form of entry (30 places).
+Since the last report to cabinet in January 2023, three primary schools and one secondary school have reduced their PAN by 1 form of entry (30 places).
 Other schools have reduced their admission number via in-year variation.

-- 4.4.5 The council continues to work with and advise affected schools with an aim to help stabilise each school's intake and enable school leaders to plan and deliver school provision effectively and meet local demand.
-The council is also exploring alternative uses of the spare capacity with primary schools, such as re-purposing empty classrooms for SEND provision. - 4.4.6 Primary Schools: Croydon has six educational planning areas North West, East, Central, South East, South, and South West for the primary phase of pupil place planning; each with its own distinct demographic profile and migration patterns.
+- 4.4.6 The council continues to work with and advise affected schools with an aim to help stabilise each school's intake and enable school leaders to plan and deliver school provision effectively and meet local demand.
+The council is also exploring alternative uses of the spare capacity with primary schools, such as re-purposing empty classrooms for SEND provision. - 4.4.7 Primary Schools: Croydon has six educational planning areas North West, East, Central, South East, South, and South West for the primary phase of pupil place planning; each with its own distinct demographic profile and migration patterns.
 A significant number of schools in the North West, East and South East planning areas have experienced the biggest fall in demand resulting in the highest number of surplus places.
 The South East has the highest percentage of surplus places but consists of only six schools.
 To date,1350 places have been removed, across primary year groups (Reception Year 6).
 Most of these unfilled places, were in the North West and East planning areas.
-Borough-wide, the percentage of surplus school places at primary level is 12%.

-4.4.7 Borough-wide, the percentage of surplus school places at secondary level is 8%.
+Borough-wide, the percentage of surplus school places at primary level is 12%. - 4.4.8 Borough-wide, the percentage of surplus school places at secondary level is 8%.
 This is concentrated in the North of the borough, which has 11% surplus places in year 7.
 Pupil projections suggest that there is a small number of surplus places in the South planning area, currently 3%, and additional places may be needed if demand increases above the predicted level.